 Adjunct faculty will receive contracts electronically approximately one month from the course start date.

 The Department Coordinator sends contracts to the official University of Redlands, email address for each adjunct faculty member.
 Adjunct faculty contracts must be signed electronically and returned via email to the Department Coordinator.
-Questions about contracts can be addressed to the Assistant Director and the Department Coordinator.
+Questions about contracts can be addressed to the SCS Leadership Team and the Department Coordinator.

 Adjunct Faculty members may use their University of Redlands faculty title as a form of identification in their professional or academic endeavors and are encouraged to do so in presentations, papers, publications, and other creative or scholarly work.
 The proper designation is "Adjunct Professor," followed by the School of Continuing Studies.
 Adjunct faculty members should not, however, use their faculty titles to explicitly or implicitly claim to represent the views of the University of Redlands or to seek or solicit clients, business relationships, or other economic arrangements, or to advocate or endorse causes that are not part of their University-related academic assignments.

 The School of Continuing Studies requires syllabi for all courses taught at the University of Redlands.
-Therefore, at the beginning of each class, adjunct faculty must submit their syllabi electronically to the Assistant Director.
+Therefore, adjunct faculty must submit their syllabi electronically to the Associate Director at the beginning of each class.
 To ensure accurate record-keeping, please name the document as a Syllabus (SYL), give the month and year (May2021), Instructor last name, and the complete course number (e.g., SylMay2021LastnameBUSCS320).
 All course syllabi need to be submitted to SCS no later than Monday of the first week of the course.

 Adjunct Faculty must include all the required elements and any optional elements listed on the SCS Syllabus Template.